tus/tusd/README.md

 The initial goal for this project to come up with a good and simple solution for resumable file uploads over http.

-* Defining a good http API (in progress)
+* Defining a good http API (first proposal created)
-* Implementing a minimal / robust server for it
+* Implementing a minimal and robust server for it (in progress)
 * Creating an HTML5 client
 * Setting up an online demo
 * Integrating Amazon S3 for storage